eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

-Before starting using the packs, it is recommended to check and adjust the folder where packs are downloaded and un-archived, since this cannot be changed later (in fact it can, but by doing this you loose all installed packages and need to download them again).
+Before starting using the packs, it is recommended to check and adjust the folder where packs are downloaded and un-archived, since this cannot be changed later (in fact it can, but by doing this you lose all installed packages and need to download them again).

-By default, this folder is called Packages and is located at the same level as the current workspace.
+By default, this folder is called CMSIS-Packs and is located in the user home folder.

 ![Path to packages]({{ site.baseurl }}/assets/images/2020/mcu-packages-path.png)

-If you use multiple Eclipses with multiple workspaces, it is recommended to adjust this path to a single location and have the same packs install folder for all workspaces.
+If you use multiple Eclipses with multiple workspaces, it is recommended to check that this path is the same for all, to avoid wasting space.

 The plug-in also provides a page to configure which sites are used to load packs.
 Currently only the Keil URL is relevant, but in case others